scoskey/boisemathcircles.org/bmc-sessions/_posts/2016-12-10-permutations-2.md

 ---
-title: The secret lives of permutations
+title: The secret lives of permutations, part two
 tags: group-theory
+img: 16-12-10-permutations2.jpg
 ---

 In this session we continued the previous one from where we left off.
 This time we investigated how permutations can be composed, inverted, and grouped together into a mathematical object called a (you guessed it) **group**.